-A number of factor influence the sports culture of a society.
-These include the social norms of the ruling class (who decide where to spend public money), the climate, and the type of places and facilities available to swim in.
-The develpment and maintenance of facilities is linked to the cultural norms of a society.
-The moral norms of a society dictate how it views sports, how much resource a society devotes to sporting activities.
-The Pools and Places in South African aquatic sports history include not only swimming pools, but also dams, rivers and beaches
+A number of factors influence the sports culture of a society.
+These include the social norms of the ruling class (who decide where to spend public money), the climate, and the type of places and facilities available to swim in - for aquatic sports.
+The location, construction and maintenance of facilities is linked to the cultural norms of a society, while the moral norms of a society dictate how it views sports and how much of the communal resource a society devotes to sporting activities.
+In southern Africa these norms were expressed by the Europeans who introduced aquatic sports in the oceans and their beaches, constructed tidal pools, the rivers and dams - and later in swimming pools.
+Natal benefits from a warm climate - hence it has traditionally been able to challenge the far greater population of the Transvaal for dominance in South African aquatic sports.
+The European influence extended to the other colonial societies around South Africa.

 Click here to read an article of swimming and culture.